General epidemiological models: Law of large numbers and contact tracing: Convergence of the infection graph

 We now turn to some non-root vertex $u \in \widetilde{\mathcal{T}}$.
 Recall that its mark $\tilde{m}_u$ has the size-biased distribution of $\abs{\widehat{\mathcal{P}}}$ and that $m_u = (Z_u, \mathcal{X}_u)$ is obtained as in \eqref{eq:marking}.
 Let $A_u$ be the length of its unique out-edge, which is uniformly chosen among the atoms of $\widehat{\mathcal{P}}_u$.
 We have

+where in the first line we have used \eqref{eq:marking} and that $A_u$ is a uniform atom of $\widehat{\mathcal{P}}_u$, in the second line that $\tilde{m}_u$ has the size-biased distribution of $\widehat{\mathcal{P}}$ and in the third line the definition of $\widehat{\mathcal{P}}$ of \eqref{eq:shiftedPP}.
 The result now follows upon identifying the terms.
 The prefactor in each term of the sums corresponds to the probability that $Z_u = 0$ or $Z_u > 0$, that is, that vertex $u$ is of type ($S$) or ($I$).
 Since the total number of offspring in $\widetilde{\mathcal{T}}$ follows a Poisson distribution with parameter $S_0R_0 + I_0\bar{R}_0$, the number of ($S$) and ($I$) offspring are independent Poisson random variables with means $S_0 R_0$ and $I_0 \bar{R}_0$ respectively.
 Moreover

 where $(W, \mathcal{X}^{\star})$ has the Campbell measure of Definition~\ref{def:campbel}.
 Thus any ($S$) individual in $\mathcal{T}$ has an edge length and mark distributed as $(W, \mathcal{X}^{\star})$ as in $\mathcal{H}$.
 Similarly,